DevExpress/devextreme-documentation/concepts/05 Widgets/Autocomplete/10 Configure Search Parameters.md

 The **Autocomplete** can provide suggestions in two different modes: *'contains'* (by default) and *'startswith'*.
-You can use the [searchMode](/api-reference/10%20UI%20Widgets/dxDropDownList/1%20Configuration/searchMode.md '/Documentation/ApiReference/UI_Widgets/dxAutocomplete/Configuration/#searchMode') option to change the mode.
+You can use the [searchMode](/api-reference/10%20UI%20Widgets/dxDropDownList/1%20Configuration/searchMode.md '/Documentation/ApiReference/UI_Widgets/dxAutocomplete/Configuration/#searchMode') property to change the mode.

 ---
 ##### jQuery